 - No caffeine in the evening: we recommend that you do not drink caffeine or stimulants during the 5 hours before going to bed because this could disturb your sleep patterns.

 If you want more information on how to stop this disorder in OneHowTo we explain you how to stop sleep paralysis for good.

-If you want to read similar articles to How to Deal with Sleep Paralysis, we recommend you visit our Mental health category.
+If you'd like to read similar articles to How to Deal with Sleep Paralysis, we recommend you browse around our Mental health category.